 Unfortunately, no. The abstract submission deadline and review process occurs on a very tight schedule.
 Therefore, late abstract submissions cannot be accepted.
 Please make sure you submit your abstract by the deadline listed on the Registration page.

 Q: I'm presenting a poster.
 How big can it be?
 What do I include?

 The maximum size for posters is 4 feet X 4 feet.
 Your poster can be smaller than that, but not bigger.
-Great tips on creating and presenting your poster can be found at the Psi Chi website.
+Great tips on creating and presenting your poster can be found on many different websites.

 Q: I'm giving an oral presentation.
 What are the guidelines for creating and presenting my oral presentation?

 Oral presentations are 14 minutes long, with a 5-minute Q & A session following each talk.
 The final version of your oral presentation should be saved using a PC version of Microsoft PowerPoint, version 2003 or earlier.
 These files will be requested in advance from the Conference programming committee.
 If you save your presentation in a different format, such as in a more recent PowerPoint format or in Apple Keynote, we cannot guarantee that it will display properly at the Conference.
 We suggest that you bring a back-up copy of your presentation with you to the Conference.
 It is not necessary to bring a computer.
 A PC computer and a computer projector will be provided for you.
-Great tips on creating and giving your talk can be found at the Psi Chi website.
+Great tips on creating and giving your talk can be found on many different websites.

 Q: How are the presentations scheduled?

 Oral and poster presentations are grouped and scheduled based on a number of factors, including number of abstracts received, space availability, abstract quality, similarity of an abstract to others, and overall distribution of abstracts across the topic areas.
 Because of the complexity involved in setting the program, we unfortunately cannot accommodate special requests regarding the scheduling of a particular presentation.